cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Share your objective(s) in the circle.

+**Further Information:**

+* Video [How Google Sets Goals: OKRs](https://www.youtube.com/watch?v=mJB83EZtAjc) with Google ventures partner Rick Klau
+* Book [Introduction To OKRs](https://www.oreilly.com/business/free/files/introduction-to-okrs.pdf) by Christina Wodtke
+* Book [The Beginner's Guide To OKR](https://felipecastro.com/resource/The-Beginners-Guide-to-OKR.pdf) by Felipe Castro

 ## [People Related To Your Objective(s)](#people-related-to-your-objectives)
 Most tasks we do have been done by others before.
 Most of the mistakes we make, have been made in the past already.
 You can gain access to knowledge and experiences related to your objectives by getting in touch with people inside and outside your organization.
 To build strong relationships is based on trust and sharing.
 [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie) said "You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you".
-So how do you get in touch with people related to your objective(s)?
+So how do you get in touch with people related to your objectives?

 **Exercise (20 minutes):**